Image SEO: 6 Advanced Optimization Strategies

 Adding structured data to your product images can be a game-changer for e-commerce websites.

-It allows search engines to display important information like price, ratings, and availability directly in the SERPs.
+It enables search engines to display important information, such as price, ratings, and availability, directly in the SERPs.
 This can significantly increase click-through rates and drive more traffic to your website.

 Here’s an example of how it may look on the SERPs: